NetroCorp/TheCodingBot/README.md

 Welcome to TheCodingBot.
 The hobby Discord bot created by TheCodingGuy#6697.

 ## Version 4
 Version 4.
-The current version of the bot.
+The previous version of the bot.

 ## Get this version goin'!
 Eh... you can run this.
 Run `start.sh` or `start.bat` from `src` folder.
 It is not optimized to run like v5 does.